Dick Clark's New Year's Rockin' Eve: Format

-New Year's Rockin' Eve is primarily broadcast from Times Square in New York City, providing coverage of the New Year's Eve festivities held there, and culminating with the long-running ball drop approaching midnight.
-The lead-up to the program features performances by popular musicians; some of these performances (particularly headlining acts) originate live from a stage in Times Square, but the majority of the performances are presented via segments (billed as the "Billboard Hollywood Party") recorded in Los Angeles.
+New Year's Rockin' Eve is primarily broadcast from Times Square in New York City, providing coverage of the New Year's Eve festivities held there, and culminating with the long-running ball drop approaching midnight ET.
+Performances by popular musicians are featured throughout the special: most of these performances—currently billed as the "Billboard Hollywood Party"—are pre-recorded from a studio in Los Angeles.
+The special has also featured live, headlining performances from a stage in Times Square, and has occasionally featured performances from other U.S. cities.

 Since 2005, Ryan Seacrest has hosted the live show outside in Times Square, joined by a celebrity correspondent providing additional reports from attendees.
-From his return and until his death, Dick Clark hosted a limited number of segments from Times Square Studios throughout the broadcast, including the countdown.
-Clark carried on with his tradition of kissing his wife, Kari Wigton, at midnight.
+From his return and until his death, Dick Clark hosted a limited number of segments from Times Square Studios throughout the broadcast, including the countdown (after which he traditionally kissed his wife Kari Wigton at midnight.

-Since the 2000–01 edition, the special has begun with a segment in prime time, billed as Dick Clark's Primetime New Year's Rockin' Eve, and currently billed for ratings purposes as "Primetme – Part 1".
+Since the 2000–01 edition, the special has begun with a segment in prime time, which was initially branded as Dick Clark's Primetime New Year's Rockin' Eve, and is currently billed for ratings purposes as "Primetme – Part 1".
 Initially airing at 10:00 p.m.
 ET/PT, the prime time block was extended to 8:00 p.m. ("Part I", with the remaining primetime block billed as "Part II") beginning with the 2011–12 edition.
-From 2011–12 to 2013–14, "Part I" primarily featured retrospectives drawing from the Dick Clark Productions library, including the top New Year's Rockin' Eve performances of all-time (in honor of the special's 40th anniversary), and the top women in music.
+From 2011–12 to 2013–14, "Part I" primarily featured retrospective countdowns using archive footage from the Dick Clark Productions library, including the top New Year's Rockin' Eve performances of all-time (in honor of the special's 40th anniversary), and the top women in music.

-Following a break for late local programming (such as late-night newscasts), the second block of the program is broadcast, which as of 2022–23 features coverage of midnight celebrations in the Atlantic Time Zone from the U.S. territory of Puerto Rico at 11:00 p.m.
-ET, Eastern Time from the Times Square ball drop at 11:59 p.m.
-ET, and for Central Time from the Jackson Square fleur-de-lis drop in New Orleans.
-After the conclusion of live coverage, the show continues with the remainder of the pre-recorded concert segments.
-The late-night segment runs up to approximately 2:10 a.m.
-ET/PT, and has run as late as 3:00 a.m.
+Following a break for late local programming (such as late-night newscasts), the second block of the program is broadcast, which begins at 10:30 p.m.
+ET/PT (previously at 11:30 p.m. until 2021–22), and features coverage of midnight celebrations in the Atlantic Time Zone from the U.S. territory of Puerto Rico at 10:59 p.m.
+ET and in the Eastern Time Zone from the Times Square ball drop at 11:59 p.m.
+ET.
+Until the addition of the prime time block, this segment served as the main block (and from 1997–98 onward, "Part I") of the entire Rockin' Eve telecast.
+From 2016–17 through 2022–23, the late-night block also featured coverage from the Jackson Square fleur-de-lis drop in New Orleans at midnight in the Central Time Zone; a Central Time segment will be reinstated for 2025–26, this time from Chicago.

+After the conclusion of live coverage, the show continues into its final block, which features the remainder of the pre-recorded concert segments.
+Debuting with the 2000–01 edition, the secondary late-night segment runs up to approximately 2:10 a.m.
+ET/PT, and has lasted as late as 3:00 a.m.
 ET/PT in the past.